kimseung-gc/Pioneer_Mart/README.md

 Sprint 02 planning (named sprint_02_planning.md) can be found in the link in markdown file in the sprint_reports folder.

+## Issue Managements

+All the issues will be managed in Trello.com.
+[Link to Trello Board](https://trello.com/b/HqVxVWt0/pioneer-mart)

 ## Testing

 We are using pytest, flake8, and mypy in order to test our back-end code.
 For the front end, we are using a human-driven test and Jest.
 The git actions are set up in the repository.